robinlin99/ECE4200/README.md

-# ECE4200 - Lecture Notes and Assignments
+# ECE4200 - Assignments
- Lecture Notes and Assignments for Introduction to Machine Learning Course
+Assignments for Introduction to Machine Learning Course